robnagler/robnagler.github.io/_posts/2009-01-08-BookReview-Free-Culture.md

 ---
 layout: post
-title: "BookReview: Free Culture: How Big Media Uses Technology and the Law to Lock"
+title: "BookNotes: Free Culture: How Big Media Uses Technology and the Law to Lock"
 date: 2009-01-08T12:00:00Z
 ---
 By Lawrence Lessig, ^Feedbooks.com, 2004, 9781594200069